One of my favourite coming of age movies is the iconic American Graffiti.

 Following the success of American Graffiti, ABC took up the option on Happy Days, which premiered as a series in 1974.

-It also featured Cindy Williams, who would go on to star as Shirley in Laverne and Shirley, as well as a minor role for Joe Spano, who is now a regular on NCIS as FBI as FBI Agent Fornell.
+It also featured Cindy Williams, who would go on to star as Shirley in Laverne and Shirley, as well as a minor role for Joe Spano, who is now a regular on NCIS as FBI Special Agent Fornell.

 And then there’s the cars.